Site logo

 Can Horses Eat Tomatoes

-The short answer is no. Tomatoes are not safe for horses.
+No, tomatoes are not safe for horses.
 The fruit can cause digestive issues, and other parts of the plant, like the leaves and stems, are even worse.

 They contain a toxin called solanine, which can be harmful to horses.
-Eating tomatoes can lead to colic, an upset stomach, and even more serious health problems.

 Are Tomatoes Toxic to Horses?

-Yes, tomatoes are toxic to horses.
 The main culprit is a substance called solanine, found in the green parts of the plant, like the leaves and stems.
 Even the tomato fruit can cause issues.

 If a horse eats tomatoes, they might experience colic, an upset stomach, or more severe problems like increased heart rate and difficulty breathing.